 INDEPENDENT NON-EXECUTIVE DIRECTORS

-The independent non-executive Directors were appointed for a term of three years, subject to retirement by rotation at AGM and being eligible, to offer themselves for re-election.
+The independent non-executive Directors were appointed for a term of three years, subject to retirement by rotation at the annual general meeting and being eligible, to offer themselves for re-election.

-During the Year, seven Board meetings were held and below is the attendance of each of the Directors at Board meetings:
+During the Year, five Board meetings were held and below is the attendance of each of the Directors at the Board meetings:

 |Independent non-executive Directors|